-A. I became very much involved with all these things at the start.
+I became very much involved with all these things at the start.
 And I was also involved in locating the first four divisions to arrive in France.
 I was just given the job of locating them and seeing what they needed.
 So I had to figure out what was required in the way of mess halls and bunkhouses and headquarters and hospital buildings and everything of that sort.
 Nobody advised me.
 They didn't have time.
 They just told me to do it.

-One of my old friends, a student officer from Leavenworth, John Palmer, who was one of the fine intellectuals of the Army was G-3 at that time.
-And he just sent me a telegram that they could give me no advice; so just go ahead and do what I thought was wise.
-So I had a pretty large order for a young officer there and I proceeded to undertake it in as large away as I could.
-The only trouble was I got everything fixed up for these four divisions and I didn't realize that nobody had fixed up anything for the First Division.
+One of my old friends, a student officer from Leavenworth, John Palmer, who was one of the fine intellectuals of the army, was G-3 at that time and he just sent me a telegram that they could give me no advice-

+just go ahead and do what I thought was wise.
+So I had a pretty large order for a young officer there, and I proceeded to undertake it in as large a way as I could.
+The only trouble was I got everything fixed up for these four divisions and I didn't realize that nobody fixed up anything for the First Division.
 So my own division was behind all the others in getting the necessary things.
-And they had to do greater work, for themselves.
-And the training program was intense and that made it very hard to conduct the work.
-I know they ate in the rain and mud for a month or two under miserable conditions because they didn't have anything even to put a shelter up for a roof in which to serve the food.
-Kitchens were out in the weather and the men were out in the weather as to their billets which were largely in barns.
+They had to do greater work for themselves.
+The training program was intense and that made it very hard to conduct the work.
+I know they ate in the rain and the mud for a month or two under miserable conditions, because they didn't have anything to even put a shelter up for a roof in which to serve the food.
+Kitchens were out in the weather, and the men were out in the weather, except as to their billets which were largely in barns.

-Well we had all of this to learn.
-I got a pretty heavy dose of it because I was not only G-3, and then for a time acting chief of staff of the First Division, but I was dealing with this French division whose headquarters was quartered with us and it was trying to take up our training in trench warfare when we hadn't even been trained in squads left and squads right and we were trying to get organized in the way of supply and things of that sort.
-We had two automobiles, I think, for the entire division and they came from the Marine Corps.
-This regiments, the Fifth Marines, came in with us and was attached to the First Division at the start.
-So, of course, the lost the two open Cadillacs -- (chuckles) -- and it was a long time before the First Division got any motor cars at all.
-And it made it very difficult because the telephones we had to use -- the French phones -- and of course they were overloaded right away and they were not built for any such service as we inflicted on them or any such service tirades as they heard.
-We called it the "pas fini" service because that's about all we used to get over the phone.
+We had all of this to learn.
+I got a pretty heavy dose of it, because, as I say, I was not only G-3 and then for a time acting chief of staff in the First Division, but I was dealing with this French division whose headquarters was quartered with us, and it was trying to take up our training in trench warfare when we hadn't even been trained in squads left and squads right, and we were trying to get organized in the way of supply and things of that sort.
+We had two automobiles, I think, for the entire division, and they came from the Marine Corps.
+This regiment, the Fifth Marines, came in with us and was attached to the First Division at the start, so, of course, it lost its two open Cadillacs and it was a long time before the First Division got any motor cars at all.

+It made it very difficult, because the telephones-we had to use the French telephones-and of course they were overloaded right away and were not built for any such service as we inflicted on them or for such tirades as they heard.
+We called it the "pas fini" service, because that's about all we used to get over the phone.
 Altogether these various affairs were very instructive and very trying.